 From time to time, certain donors have established trusts with third-party administrators, typically banks or other Episcopal entities that call for the income earned on these gifts to be paid to the Society and/or other stipulated beneficiaries and the principal to be invested in perpetuity.
-Historically, the income received from these outside trusts has been recorded as either temporarily restricted or unrestricted based upon the donors' imposed stipulations.
-The fair value of these outside trust assets is recognized as a component of permanently restricted net assets.
+Historically, the income received from these outside trusts has been recorded as either net assets with donor restrictions or net assets without donor restrictions based upon the donors' imposed stipulations.
+The fair value of these outside trusts assets is recognized as a component of net assets with donor restrictions.
 The beneficial interest in outside trusts is adjusted each year and the change in fair value is recognized on the consolidated statement of activities based on changes in the fair values of the trusts' underlying investments.
 Pursuant to certain of the trust arrangements, however, the earnings that are initially paid to the Society are distributable to other beneficiaries.
 A liability has been recorded for such amounts payable to others and is reflected as annuities payable in the accompanying consolidated statements of financial position.
-The Society's beneficial interest in outside trusts is classified as Level 3 within the Financial Accounting Standards Board ("FASB") fair value hierarchy as of December 31, 2017 and 2016.
+The Society's beneficial interest in outside trusts is classified as Level 3 within the fair value hierarchy as of December 31, 2018 and 2017.